 Given the fact that the Kangal is a very large breed of dog, it is important that you provide a diet formulated for large-breed dogs.
 Their size requires much more nutrient-dense kibble than most options, and greater amounts of it than would satisfy most dogs as well.
 Ideally, you would feed your Kangal Dog a diet based on high-quality dry dog food.
 There are plenty of premium brands that cater to giant dog breeds and have kibble blends that meet their needs.
 Also, you’ll need to make sure that the kibble you’re getting is age-appropriate for your pet.
 A growing Kangal puppy has different needs than a senior dog, so it’s important to take this into consideration before making a decision.
 If used as a working breed, you should also consider using a formula designed for active dogs.

 As always, if you are in any way concerned about altering or establishing your Kangal Dog’s diet, then it’s wise to consult with a veterinarian before making any major decisions.
 While most dog food manufacturers and pet blogs provide useful feeding guidelines, they should still be treated as guidelines and not gospel.
 All dogs are different after all and only your vet is qualified to determine the specific dietary needs of your personal pooch.
 So, always rely on the expertise of your vet before making any major decisions regarding your pooch’s diet.

 The Kangal Dog is smart and can be trained to guard livestock as well as property.

 However, because these dogs can become independent and stubborn, it is important to start training from a young age.
-In most cases, Kangal Dogs are kept indoors (ideally with constant access to a securely fenced yard).
 This would mean that you need to housebreak your pet too.
 It might take some effort, but positive reinforcement methods yield great results (always focus on rewards and encouragement in your training as anything less is closer to abuse than training).

 Common Health Problems